zafartm/uppalz.com/_posts/2021-03-14-how-to-run-maven-using-docker.md

-# Run maven using docker
+# How to run maven using docker

 ## mvnd
 Save the following command in a file named `mvnd` in project's root directory.